FAQs

 Unit Types and Exemptions

-What units are subject to the current Rent Ordinance 3250(PDF, 3MB)?
+What units are subject to the current Rent Ordinance(PDF, 3MB) ?

+Fully Regulated Units - Multi-unit properties built prior to February 1, 1995.
 A multi-unit property has two or more units on a legal lot of record, even if a property owner lives in one of the units.
-However, if the second unit is an approved accessory dwelling unit, the property may be subject to different regulations (see below).
+However, if a unit is a permitted accessory dwelling unit (ADU) or was otherwise constructed after February 1, 1995, the property may be subject to different regulations.

 Does the Ordinance apply to single-family homes or condominiums?